 Jim Herrington is a global health professional and an experienced health behavior epidemiologist.
-He is the executive director of the Gillings Global Gateway™ and professor of the practice of health behavior in the Department of Health Behavior.
+He is the executive director of Strategic and Emerging Global Partnerships for the Gillings School and professor of the practice of health behavior in the Department of Health Behavior.

 Dr. Herrington sees more commonalities than differences among people and populations, from the Senegalese families he worked with in the Peace Corps to relatives on the American Indian side of his family.